Epic Strategies for Building Self-Esteem in Tweens

 Navigating the tween years can be challenging, especially for shy or introverted children.
 As a parent, you play a crucial role in helping your shy tween develop the confidence they need to thrive.

-While shyness is a personality trait and not something to be “fixed,” there are proven strategies you can use to nurture your child’s self-esteem and empower them to embrace their quiet strengths.
+Shyness is a personality trait and not something to be “fixed.”
+However, there are proven strategies you can use to nurture your child’s self-esteem.
+These strategies will empower them to embrace their quiet strengths.

 Understanding Your Shy Tween